-Grazing Table how-to
+Grazing Table How-To

 How to build an Italian-style grazing feast

-Base your table around charcuterie & cheese, add accompaniments
+Base your table around charcuterie and cheese

 Our recommendation: Pecorino Rosso, Gorgonzola Dolce, Fontina, Prosciutto Toscano, Finocchiona and Porchetta